Metaboverse/Metaboverse/README.md

 - Network curation:
 1. Add log file prints
 2. Decide if both recon and hmdb are required inputs each time
+3. Directionality
+4. Allostery via Brenda?
+5. Build in network customization at correct spot (curation or analysis?)